 Let's start by taking a look at what the Resource Monitor is, and how it differs from the Windows Task Manager and Performance Monitor.

-Microsoft added the Resource Monitor to the company's Windows Vista and Windows Server 2008 operating systems.
+Microsoft added the Resource Monitor to the company's Windows Vista and Windows Server 2008 operating systems and made it a part of any new Windows version that it released since then.
 The program displays information about hardware and software resources in real-time.

 The Task Manager can best be described as a tool that runs on the surface.
 It lists processes and services, and general resource usage.

 The Resource Monitor, on the other hand, gives you options to look under the surface to look up information that the Task Manager does not provide.

 Resource Monitor runs under the Performance Monitor process.

 Users and admins have several options to start Resource Monitor.
 It is included in several versions of Windows, and some options to start the tool are only available in select versions of the operating system.

 The first two methods should work on all versions of Windows that are supported by Microsoft.

 The Resource Monitor interface looks the same on Windows 7, Windows 8.1 and Windows 10.
 The program uses tabs to separate data.
 Overview, CPU, Memory, Disk, and Network are the five tabs of the program.